mcsimw/genesis-nix/README.md

 This setup ensures a structured and scalable approach to managing multiple NixOS configurations.

 ## TODO:
-- ⭕ Add a dwarin module
+- ⭕ Add a dwarin module, don't have a mac yet, so unlikely to be done anytime soon!!
-- ⭕ Add a module non linux distro computers
+- ⭕ Add a module for non linux distro computers
-- ⭕ Get rid of flakes
+- ⭕ Get rid of flakes, DREAMSSSS 😴💭🤤